lillianphyo/lillianphyo.github.io/_posts/2022-08-17-ipv6tunneloveripv4.md

 ## server to HE

 Don't need to worry about it.
-HE provide example configuraiton based on devices.
+HE provides example configuration based on devices.
 Choose the device type and can get the required config as follow.

 ![Desktop View](/posts//20220817/example_configuration.png){: width="972" height="589" }